xocelyk/xocelyk.github.io/about.md

     - Also taught a biweekly summer math course at my old high school for advanced middle school students, and spoke to the math club a couple of times.
 This was a ton of fun.

 - NBA/College Basketball Projects
-    - My NBA/CBB rankings and predictions can be found [here](http://www.kyle-cox.com).
-NBA updates daily automatically; college I update every once in a while manually.
+    - My NBA rankings and predictions can be found [here](https://xocelyk.github.io/nba/).
+College ratings I update every couple of weeks [here](http://www.kyle-cox.com/2022-college-basketball-ratings/).
-        - Initially was just an application of [PageRank](https://www2.math.upenn.edu/~kazdan/312S14/Notes/Perron-Frobenius-football-SIAM1993.pdf) to college basketball rankings
+        - Initially was just an application of [PageRank](https://www2.math.upenn.edu/~kazdan/312S14/Notes/Perron-Frobenius-football-SIAM1993.pdf) to college basketball rankings.
-        - Now I focus on the NBA side, which uses a more involved efficiency-based algorithm and Monte Carlo simulations to build season projections
+        - Now I focus on the NBA side, which uses a more involved efficiency-based algorithm and Monte Carlo simulations to build season projections.
     - I also do [live in-game win probabilities](https://nba-live-probability.streamlit.app) for NBA.
 Sometimes when there are a bunch of games on, I put the win-probability dashboard up on my monitor while I'm working.
     - PBP data
         - A bottleneck to NBA analytics hobbyists is good play-by-play data.
 Though there are many play-by-play data sources, it is harder to find play-by-play data with on-court lineups.
 This is important, because to do individual player evaluation, you have to know who was on the court at every moment.
 However, for about 90% of games, you can remedy this by iterating through each play and back-filling lineups where there is a mention of a player in action.
 I did this for games from 1999-2022 and host the dataset on [Kaggle](https://www.kaggle.com/datasets/xocelyk/nba-pbp) so that hobbyists can try at building their own player evaluation metrics.